DataWraith/sco/README.md

 ## The `sco` package

 This repository contains an implementation of Soft Condercet Optimization in TypeScript.
-It expects an array of game outcomes as input and returns a sorted list of players and their estimated rating.
+It expects the prior ratings of each player and an array of game outcomes as input and returns an updated set of ratings for each player.

 ### Usage